protozis/LBM_CYMB/README.md

 ![exp_2c](img/exp_2c.png)

-The value we want to control is **the offset between two cylinders**, and all others need to stay the same.
+The value we want to control is **the initial offset between two cylinders**, and all others need to stay the same.

 ### Generate and Run a Series of Experiment Setups